hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

 #### PyTorch experiment preparation

 Our machine learning project is simple, we'll develop a PyTorch neural network model for the traditionl MNIST classification problem.
-We'll start by preparing the dataset and dataloader for our work, and define the CNN architecture.
+We'll start by preparing the dataset and dataloader for our work, and define the network architecture.

 ```python